shariqriazz/roo-modes/2-system-architect.md

      * Integration needs (APIs, third-party services, legacy systems)
      * Expected future growth and extensibility requirements
      * Operational characteristics (deployment environments, monitoring needs)

+**Iterative Questioning and Confirmation:**
+- Ask questions about these topics **sequentially**, one or two related points at a time.
+Wait for the user's response before asking the next set of questions.
+- Be prepared for **multiple rounds** of follow-up questions to ensure all necessary details are gathered.
+- Explicitly confirm with the user that you have sufficient information **before** proceeding to create the `architecture.md` documentation.

 3. **Architecture Design Methodology**
    - Apply a systematic architecture development process: